Old Man of Hoy: History

 The Old Man is probably less than 250 years old and may be in danger of collapsing.
 The stack is not mentioned in the Orkneyinga saga, written c.1230, and on the Blaeu map of 1600, a headland exists at the point where the Old Man is now.
 The McKenzie map of Hoy of 1750 similarly shows a headland but no stack, but by 1819 the Old Man had been separated from the mainland.
 William Daniell sketched the sea stack at this time as a wider column with a smaller top section and an arch at the base, from which it derived its name.

 Sometime in the early nineteenth century, a storm washed away one of the legs leaving it much as it is today, although erosion continues.
-By 1992 a 40-metre (130 ft) crack had appeared in the top of the south face, leaving a large overhanging section that will eventually collapse.
+By 1992, a 40-metre (130 ft) crack had appeared in the top of the south face, leaving a large overhanging section that will eventually collapse.

 Human activity

 Climbing

-The stack was first climbed by mountaineers Chris Bonington, Rusty Baillie and Tom Patey in 1966.
+The first ascent of the stack was by the mountaineers Chris Bonington, Rusty Baillie, and Tom Patey in 1966.
 From 8–9 July 1967, an ascent featured in The Great Climb, a live BBC three-night outside broadcast, which had around 15 million viewers.
 This featured three pairs of climbers: Bonington and Patey repeated their original route, whilst two new lines were climbed by Joe Brown and Ian McNaught-Davis and by Pete Crew and Dougal Haston.

+In 1968 Christine Crawshaw became the first woman to reach the summit of Hoy.
 In 1997, Catherine Destivelle made a solo ascent of the Old Man of Hoy; she did so while four months pregnant; her climb is captured in the 1998 climbing film, Rock Queen.
 This climb was filmed and has often been credited as the first solo ascent, but the Old Man had previously been soloed in October 1985 by Scots climber Bob Duncan; like Destivelle, he backroped the second, crux pitch, though he also backroped the top pitch because "it looked harder from below than it turned out to be".

 Red Széll became the first blind person to climb the Old Man, despite suffering from retinitis pigmentosa that left him with 5% vision.
 With assistance from Martin Moran and Nick Carter, he scaled the stack in 2013.

 The youngest person to climb the Old Man is Edward Mills, who was 8 years old when he completed the climb in 4 hours 55 minutes on 9 June 2018, to raise money for the charity Climbers Against Cancer as his mother had terminal breast cancer.
 He was accompanied by his trainers, Ben West and Cailean Harker.